Getting Married in Churches

 The basic procedure

-- As soon as possible, please come to St. Nicholas Church, New Romney on any Saturday between 10 and 11 am to make a provisional booking.
+- Start by ringing our weddings administrator.
+Please phone or email Ann Rolfe (Benefice Wedding and Baptism Co-ordinator) on 01797 362719 email@example.com to make an appointment.
 As far as possible we try to fit in with your chosen date and time, but there may be other bookings, or a priest may not be available.

 - We will supply you with an Application Form that needs to be filled in at this stage.
 We recommend you search the Church of England web site where you will find plenty of material which we hope will cover many of the different aspects of marriage, and help you start planning a service that is personal to you.